mattwcole/gelf-extensions-logging/README.md

 _logger.LogInformation("Order {order_id} took {order_time} seconds to process", orderId, orderTime);
 ```

+In the example above, the message will contains an `order_id` and `order_time`.

 ### Log Filtering

-When using .NET Core 1.x, log filtering can be overridden by setting a custom filter in `GelfLoggerOptions.Filter`, overriding the default filter that uses `GelfLoggerOptions.LogLevel`.
+When using .NET Core 1.x, log filtering can be overridden by setting a custom filter with `GelfLoggerOptions.Filter`, overriding the default filter that uses `GelfLoggerOptions.LogLevel`.
 In .NET Core 2.x, the log filtering API should be used to filter the "GELF" provider (details [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x#log-filtering)).

 ### Testing